 An announcement/letter of invitation to participate has been sent to each Minnesota County Sheriff's Office, along with the application form.
 All reporting forms, the application and the letters of correspondence will be posted on the DNR website.

-The Snowmobile Safety Enforcement Grant Program is a reimbursement program, with one payment provided to each recipient county.
+The Snowmobile Safety Grant Program is a reimbursement program, with one payment provided to each recipient county.
 Reimbursement requests may be sent in when the recipient county reaches its maximum grant amount, or, after the individual program years have concluded, on June 30th of each year.
 All recipients will be expected to spend at least the amount of their grant.
 Counties will be required to submit an annual report for each year of participation in the grant program, showing all grant funds spent by the participating agency.

-NEW REQUIREMENT SINCE 2009: STATE LAW REQUIRES THAT ALL PARTICIPATING COUNTIES POST THEIR ACCOMPLISHMENTS THROUGH PARTICIPATION IN THE GRANT PROGRAM, EACH ON THEIR RESPECTIVE COUNTY WEBSITE BY JUNE 30TH OF EACH YEAR, AND REPORT THE SAME INFORMATOPM TO THE DNR.
+REPORTING REQUIREMENT SINCE 2009: STATE LAW REQUIRES THAT ALL PARTICIPATING COUNTIES POST THEIR ACCOMPLISHMENTS THROUGH PARTICIPATION IN THE GRANT PROGRAM, EACH ON THEIR RESPECTIVE COUNTY WEBSITE BY JUNE 30TH OF EACH YEAR, AND REPORT THE SAME INFORMATOPM TO THE DNR.

 Requirements: Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
-Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted reporting forms.
+Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted completion report.
 Guidance on filling out those forms is provided as a part of this posting.
 Payment system reports should be obtained from your county's auditor or treasurer.